Five NYC gang members get prison time in mistaken-identity killing of boy, 15

 Surveillance footage showed Lesandro “Junior” Guzman-Feliz being attacked with knives and a machete by Trinitario gang members in June 2018 — a killing that shocked New York and the nation.
 Guzman-Feliz was followed into a Bronx bodega and dragged onto the street before he was fatally stabbed.
 Police said the killers had mistaken "Junior" for a member of a rival gang.

-The sentencing of five Trinitarios came after the boy's mother told the judge her son's killers had taken the life of an innocent.
+The sentences were handed down after the boy's mother told the judge her son's killers had taken the life of an innocent.

 THE GANG JUST AS VICIOUS AS MS-13 BUT WITHOUT THE NOTORIETY: SAVAGE TRINITARIOS RETURN TO THE SPOTLIGHT AFTER YEARS IN THE SHADOWS